Chris Hewitt

-Christopher Horace Hewitt (born July 22, 1974) is a former American football defensive back who is the pass game coordinator and secondary coach for the Baltimore Ravens of the National Football League (NFL).
+Christopher Horace Hewitt (born July 22, 1974) is a former American football safety and current pass game coordinator, and secondary coach for the Indianapolis Colts of the National Football League (NFL).

 Early life

 Hewitt was born in Kingston, Jamaica and grew up in Englewood, New Jersey, where he attended Dwight Morrow High School.
-He played football, basketball and track while in high school.

 College career

 He played for the Cincinnati Bearcats football team at the collegiate level.
 Hewitt's 31.50 kickoff return average in the 1993 season ranks second on the all-time rankings for the Cincinnati Bearcats, while his 742 career kickoff return yards rank ninth and his 28.54 career yards per kickoff returns place him first on the school's rankings.

 Professional career

 Hewitt played as a defensive back and on special teams for the New Orleans Saints in 1997, starting two games and finishing the season with 12 tackles and a fumble recovery as a defensive back.
 In 1998, he again started two games and had 9 tackles and two sacks.
 In his third and final season with the Saints, Hewitt was limited to one tackle and a sack.